-CLASS 3303.
-UNIT 1 - Home Design & Décor - Senior Exhibit requirements the same as for CLASS 3301.
+CLASS 1803.
+UNIT 1 - Home Design & Décor - Senior Exhibit requirements the same as for CLASS 1801.

-CLASS 3304.
-UNIT 2 - Home Design & Décor - Junior
+CLASS 1804.
+UNIT 2 - Home Design & Décor - Junior Exhibit will consist of the following:

 - A. Completed Home Design & Décor e-Record presented in a sturdy binder/notebook.
 Include in your project story why you chose your exhibit, how you plan to use it, and what other items you made.

-- B. Include the following information on the Home Design & Décor page in the e-Record:
+- B. Include the following information on the Home Design & Décor page in the e-Record.

 - Two or more exhibit photos showing item in place where it will be used and as a part of the total room design.
 These are in addition to the photos required in the e-Record.

-- A statement on how you improved your family's safety or a family escape plan.
+- 2. A statement on how you improved your family's safety or a family escape plan.

 - C. One item or set from the following:

 - 1. Communication board (3' x 2')

 - 2. Room or desk organizer

 - 3. A wall hanging (3' x 2')

 - 4. Decorative accessory

 - 5. Household item (see definition)

 - 6. Family escape plan

-- Project will be evaluated on the quality of the information completed in the e-Record (25%) and quality of exhibit (75).